pbprasad99/algorithmic_pareto/iterative/1_array_partitioning/1_two_way_partition/1_Hoare/README.md

 Invariant 2) (right, high] only contains elements greater OR EQUAL to pivot

 That is, pivot values are allowed to be in either partition.

+Our problem now becomes :

+Given an array of integers, rearrange the elements such that the left part contains elements less than or equal to a pivot value and the right part contains values greater than or equal to the pivot value.

 The implementation is tricky when handling values equal to pivot.